spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 The `Reader` and `Writer` classes have had their `public Authority Authority` property changed to `public bool HasAuthority`. `HasAuthority` now indicates whether you have authority over the given component or not.

+### .NET Core Update

+The GDK, in particular the code generator and deployment launcher, has been updated to use [.NET Core SDK v3.1.3xx](https://dotnet.microsoft.com/download/dotnet-core/3.1).

+To update, download and install the new version from the link provided above.

 ## From `0.3.7` to `0.3.8`

 ### Asset based entity representation